 Ho Chi Minh City

-An exciting, vibrant metropolis made for food lovers and night owls
+An exciting metropolis made for food lovers and night owls

-Ho Chi Minh City, still known to many by its old name, Saigon, changed in 1976, pulsates with energy unlike any other city in Vietnam.
-It’s a fast-growing, business-driven place.
-As hectic as it is, people here certainly know how to relax, usually over iced coffee or cocktails.
-In District 1, skyscrapers tower above old French museums while swarms of motorbikes hum down the streets.
-Ho Chi Minh's buzzy rush is exciting, and infectious.
+Ho Chi Minh City, still known to some by its former name Saigon, pulsates with energy unlike any other city in Vietnam.
+Skyscrapers tower above old French museums while swarms of motorbikes hum down the streets.
+The city’s buzzy rush is exciting and infectious.

-From gourmet restaurants to fast food outlets and the humble carts at Ben Thanh Market, the city’s dining options are as thrilling as its nightlife.
+From gourmet restaurants to fast food outlets and the humble carts at Ben Thanh Market, the city’s dining options are as exciting as its nightlife.
 Once the sun sets and the neon lights come on, Ho Chi Minh City serves up everything you could demand from a night on the town, from no-frills beer joints to swanky cocktail bars and thumping clubs.
-With so many to choose from, you might find yourself collapsing into bed just in time for sunrise.
-You won't find this kind of after-dark action elsewhere in Vietnam, so make the most of it while you can.
+You won't find this kind of after-dark action elsewhere in Vietnam, so dive in.

 Things to do: Ho Chi Minh City

-If you want to explore Saigon's food scene beyond the street stalls, there are many ritzy but affordable restaurants to sample.
+Ho Chi Minh City is a food lover’s wonderland.
+It’s famous for its flavour-packed street food – pho and flaky banh mi – and its singular coffee culture.
+If you want to explore Saigon's food scene beyond the street stalls, there are many stylish yet affordable restaurants to try.
 Mediterranean, classic French, English high tea, Mexican and various takes on Vietnamese fine-dining – your every food whim will be met in this food-obsessed city.

-Dam Sen Park in Hoa Binh offers fun for families with young children.
-It’s a welcome escape from the city rush.
+Dam Sen Park in Hoa Binh is tonnes of fun for families with young children.
+There are themed gardens, adventure playgrounds and an electronic games zone.
 Paddle a boat around the lake, jump on the monorail traversing the park or catch one of the weekend shows.
+This park is also close to the Dam Sen Water Park, which has a wave pool and all kinds of water rides.

 Distance to city centre 6km